 A Favorite Recipe with Eggs

-Here’s one of my kids’ favorite recipes that contain six eggs.
+Here’s a bonus tip for you and your kids to make together in the kitchen.
+It’s one of my kids’ favorite recipes that contain six eggs.
 But first, an explanation of where I got this recipe.

 Here is the recipe and I hope it becomes one of your family’s favorites!
 If you will notice, it has six eggs and very little sugar.
-(I’ve added some extra tips).
-And, it actually looks better than what my picture shows.
+It’s full of health benefits of eggs!

-Also, I have an amazing quiche recipe (also from Marlene Sorosky) that I got in one of her cooking classes.
-This recipe is part of my “Healthy Smart Kids in the Kitchen” series and includes different kitchen tips, cooking science, and books for parents helping their kids learn to cook and bake.
-Click here to get the recipe and read the blog
+Also, I have a wonderful quiche recipe (also from Marlene Sorosky) that I got in one of her cooking classes.
+This recipe is part of my “Healthy Smart Kids in the Kitchen” series and includes health benefits of eggs plus different kitchen tips, cooking science, and books for parents helping their kids learn to cook and bake.
+Click here to get the recipe and read the blog.

 - 6 eggs